 So, you want to make soap with pure lard, but don’t feel like trying the whole rendering-at-home process?
 For a higher-quality source of lard typically seek out artisanal producers, for example, on a local market or butcher shop.

-You can also find artisanal lard at Etsy or Ebay.
-Check out the links below:
+You can also find homemade lard at Etsy.

 Where Can I Buy Handmade Lard Soap